← Back to Blog

 • Cascading infestation -- one generation produces the next within 25-35 days

-Monitoring is everything.
 We track broca levels across plots using field sampling -- counting infested cherries per branch at multiple points per plot.
 When infestation exceeds 2%, intervention thresholds are triggered.
+I tell my administrators: if broca reaches 5%, we already lost the battle on that block.
+The window between 2% and serious damage is narrow.

 Roya (Hemileia vastatrix)